Zhuilu Old Trail – Best Hike In Taiwan’s Taroko Gorge

 The Japanese used the trail for transportation and moving weaponry until the end of World War II, when the Zhuilu trail became a multi-day hiking trail used by Taiwanese people.
 Today, most of the trail is closed due to rockfalls, so it’s now limited to a day hike.

-Zhuilu Old Trail is a moderate difficulty hike with a distance of 2 miles (3 km) each way, for a total of 4 miles (6 km).
+Zhuilu is a moderate difficulty hike with a distance of 3 kilometers (2 miles) each way, for a total of 6 kilometers (4 miles).

 The trail is out and back, so it takes about 2 hours going up, and 1.5 hours going back down.
 Maybe longer if you’re not a big hiker.
 No technical skills are needed, though.

-The first 1.5 miles (2.5 km) of the trail is a steady workout as you climb out of the jungle and up the mountain.
+The first 2.5 kilometers (1.5 mi) of the trail is a steady workout as you climb out of the jungle and up the mountain.
 Bring plenty of water.
 You’ll need it for this part.

 The jungle is nice and you get some occasional views of the mountain tops through the trees, along with more bridge crossings and the occasional cave/tunnel.